hughsk/svg-path-parser/README.md

 ## History

+### v1.0.1 - 2014-Oct-30
++ Fix bug that prevented more than two subpaths from being returned.

 ### v1.0.0 - 2014-Oct-12
 + Changed return values to represent each unique path command as its own object, regardless of whether the markup merged them or not.
 Arguments for a command